Mean-field games with rough common noise: the compactification approach: MFG with Rough Common Noise

 is a $(\mP,\mF)$-martingale, where

 and the extended generator $\widehat \mL$ is given by

 and

-\end{enumerate} We denote $R(\bB,\lambda,\bmu)$ the set of all admissible relaxed controls under a rough path noise $\bB$, an initial distribution $\lambda$, and an input measure flow $\bmu$.
+\end{enumerate} We denote by $R(\bB,\lambda,\bmu)$ the set of all admissible relaxed controls under rough-path noise $\bB$, an initial distribution $\lambda$, and an input measure flow $\bmu$.
 For notational convenience, we omit the dependence on $\lambda$ when no confusion arises. \end{definition}

-\begin{remark} Condition 3 in Definition \ref{def:pathwise-relax-control} induces the following two special cases, which will be used implicitly throughout this paper: \begin{enumerate} \item Taking $\phi \in C_0^\infty(\mR^l)$ to be a function only in $w$, we have
+\begin{remark} Condition 3 in Definition \ref{def:pathwise-relax-control} implies the following two special cases, which will be used implicitly throughout this paper: \begin{enumerate} \item Taking $\phi \in C_0^\infty(\mR^l)$ to depend only on $w$, we have that